miryambathilde/ecommerce-react-tech/README.md

 # Modern Full Stack ECommerce Application with Stripe & Sanity

-Modern Full Stack Ecommerce application with Payments functionality
+Modern Full Stack Ecommerce application with Payments functionality and I use sanity to manage the backend of my ecommerce

 ![screenshot](https://user-images.githubusercontent.com/72916496/176389044-48cabfe3-c6b2-44d0-8b17-e86e351a9c2a.png)